bogdando/oooq-warp/README.md

 ## Build the wrapper container
 ```
-$ packer build packer-docker-centos7.json
+$ packer build packer-docker-fedora28.json
 $ packer build packer-docker-oooq-runner.json
 ```
 Adapt these for your case or jut use existing images.
 It also requires ``OOOQ_PATH`` set and pointing to the quickstart clonned locally.

-## Using it with TripleO CI reproducer
+## Using it with TripleO Zuul-based CI reproducer and libvirt

 * [CI reproducer](./docs/CI-reproducer.md)

-No longer maintainer contents:
+No longer maintained obsoleted/deprecated contents:

 See more:
 * [Pre-flight checks for a warp jump](./docs/pre-flight.md)